Inventory Management

 Perfect Order Rate

 Perfect order rate measures the percentage of orders delivered on time, in full, damage-free, and with accurate documentation.
 It is the most complete measure of your supply chain's output quality.
-An order that arrives late, short, or damaged is not a perfect order — even if it eventually gets resolved.
+An order that arrives late, short, or damaged is not a perfect order, even if it eventually gets resolved.

-Formula: (Perfect Orders ÷ Total Orders) × 100
+Formula: (Perfect Orders divided by Total Orders) multiplied by 100

 KPI 03